-Principle Description of Governance Mechanism Assurances Received Meetings of the Commissioning Advisory Board have taken place throughout the year.
-This board provides non- executive member engagement and advice on the analyse and plan stages of the strategic commissioning cycle.
-Kent Council Leaders, consisting of the Leaders of all 12 District Councils and Medway Council, meets regularly to discuss strategic issues.
-The use of Task & Finish Groups, within the Growth, Environment and Transport Directorate, have been successful in providing a forum for officers and Members to work together on specific issues.
-6. Engaging with local people and other stakeholders to ensure robust public Making sure that the Council, all staff, and the community are clear about to whom the Council is accountable and for what accountability: Exercising leadership Consider those institutional stakeholders to whom the Council is accountable and assess the effectiveness of relationships and any changes required through a robust scrutiny function which effectively engages local people and all local institutional stakeholders, including partnerships, and develops constructive accountability relationships Ensure clear channels of communication with all sections of the community and other stakeholders, with monitoring arrangements to ensure that they operate effectively Hold meetings in public unless there are justifiable reasons for confidentiality Improving Outcomes: Kent County Council's Strategic Statement 2015-2020 is available on the internet and KNet.
-An annual report is produced providing information on the Taking an active and planned approach to dialogue with, and accountability to, the public to ensure effective/appropriate service delivery whether directly by • Ensure that there are arrangements enabling the Council to engage effectively with all sections of the community, recognising different priorities and establishing explicit processes for dealing with competing demands The staff Whistleblowing the Council, in partnership or by commissioning Making best use of human resources by taking an active and planned approach to meet responsibility to staff • Having a clear policy on what issues the Council will meaningfully consult on or engage with the public and service users about, including a feedback mechanism to demonstrate what has changed as a result consisting of the Leaders of
+Principle Description of Governance Mechanism Assurances Received 6.
+Engaging with local • Making sure that the Council, all staff, and the KCC's Strategic Statement people and other community are clear about to whom the Council is 2015-2020: Improving stakeholders to ensure accountable and for what Opportunities, Improving robust public Outcomes, is available on accountability : both the intranet and the • Consider those institutional stakeholders to whom the Kent.Gov website.
+Exercising leadership Council is accountable and assess the effectiveness of through a robust scrutiny relationships and any changes required Annual Business Plans have function which effectively been produced, and are engages local people and all • Ensure clear channels of communication with all available on KCC's website. local institutional sections of the community and other stakeholders, with stakeholders, including monitoring arrangements to ensure that they operate partnerships, and develops effectively constructive accountability chectivery The Complaints procedure relationships • Hold meetings in public unless there are justifiable is available on KCC's reasons for confidentiality website.
+Taking an active and planned The staff Whistlehlowing approach to dialogue with, The staff Whistleblowing and accountability to, the • Ensure that there are arrangements enabling the the authority's intranet public to ensure Council to engage effectively with all sections of the and additionity S midalict. effective/appropriate service community, recognising different priorities and Kent Leaders group, delivery whether directly by establishing explicit processes for dealing with competing demands consisting of the Leaders of the Council, in partnership demands all 14 Kent Authorities or by commissioning • Having a clear policy on what issues the Council will Councils, meets regularly. or by commonities meaningfully consult on or engage with the public and service users about, including a feedback mechanism to Making best use of human demonstrate what has changed as a result The Petitions procedure is resources by taking an active demonstrate what has changed as a result available for the public to and planned approach to access. meet responsibility to staff • Publish an annual performance plan giving information The list of Forthcoming on our vision, strategy, plans and financial statements as well as information about outcomes, achievements and the satisfaction of service users access. .
+Ensure that the Council is onen and coorseible to the Vant County Council's • Ensure that the Council is open and accessible to the community, service users and its staff, ensuring a commitment to openness and transparency in all dealings, including partnerships, subject only to specific circumstances where confidentiality is justified RCC's website. circumstances where confidentiality is justified • Develop and maintain a clear policy on how our staff A quarterly performance and their representatives are consulted and involved in decision making KCC's website, and is available for the public to access. ma The authority's Data Protection Act Policy and procedures, the Freedom of Information Act Policy and procedures and the Environmental Information Regulations are all available on KCC's website for the public to access.

-Principle Description of Governance Mechanism Assurances Received Principle Publish an annual performance plan giving information on our vision, strategy, plans and financial statements as well as information about outcomes, achievements and the satisfaction of service users • Ensure that the Council is open and accessible to the community, service users and its staff, ensuring a commitment to openness and transparency in all dealings, including partnerships, subject only to specific circumstances where confidentiality is justified • Develop and maintain a clear policy on how our staff and their representatives are consulted and involved in decision making The Petitions procedure is available for the public to access.
-The list of Forthcoming Executive Decisions is available for the public to access. on KCC's website for the
+Principle Description of Governance Mechanism Assurances Received Results of consultations e.g. Your life, your well-being' - vision and strategy for adult social care; Mental Health Service - Promoting Independence, Local transport Plan 4, Waste Strategy, Kent Environment Strategy, Thanet Parkway Railway Station, Freight Action Plan for Kent, various school expansions and many others are set out on a dedicated web page.
+The "Increasing Opportunities, Improving Outcomes" - Strategic Statement Annual Report 2016 was published during the year.
+This first Annual Report demonstrates the progress we have made towards our 5 year vision over the previous 18 months.